nduc4nh/QA-Website/README.md

 npm i
 npm start
 ```
-* Note 1: Admin account: usename/password = admin/123456
+* **Note 1**: Admin account: usename/password = admin/123456

-* Note 2: This project hasn't been deployed yet on any platform, in order to run this locallty, please configure the `ip address` in several files listed below (change it to your own IP):
+* **Note 2**: This project hasn't been deployed yet on any platform, in order to run this locallty, please configure the `ip address` in several files listed below (change it to your own IP):

  Frontend/../src/store/endpoints.js

  utility_servers/image-server/api.py

-* Note 3: to add category into database, use postman or cmd and follow the below instruction:
+* **Note 3**: to add category into database, use postman or cmd and follow the below instruction:

 ```
 # Postman